 Obviously my structuring of this article recognizes the validity and importance of this distinction.
-However, noting a distinction between two basic types of experience as conceptually interpreted-and perhaps difference on the experiential level of the degree to which a sense of self abides or departs-hardly denies the possibility of similarities or common core(s) to mystical experiences.
+However, noting a distinction between two basic types of experience as conceptually interpreted-and perhaps a difference on the experiential level of the degree to which a sense of self abides or departs-hardly denies the possibility of similarities or common core(s) to mystical experiences.

-We have seen the irony of the constructivist premise of no noumena or proto-object to interpret-or at least nothing that constrains interpretation.
-In a further irony, the constructivists end up with a position regarding the issue of mediation similar to those who tout undifferentiated identity, for both maintain the strictly content-less nature of whatever, if anything, the mystic experiences prior to interpretation.
-Of course, these latter essentialists hold that pure, content-less, unmediated experiences occur apart from interpretation afterwards.
-But for the former, experiences lack content save for the mystic's conceptual constructs; from an opposite direction mediation is absent, for again nothing exists-no object-to mediate, or at most an utterly inchoate and content-less emotive-physiological state.
+We have seen the irony of the constructivist premise of no internal 'object' or proto-object to interpret-or at least nothing that constrains interpretation.
+In a further irony the constructivists end up with a position regarding the issue of mediation similar to those who tout undifferentiated identity, for both maintain the strictly contentless nature of whatever, if anything, the mystic experiences prior to interpretation.
+For the constructivist, the contents of the mystic's experience all come from interpretation.
+Of course, the identity essentialists hold that pure, contentless, unmediated experiences occur apart from whatever interpretation may come afterwards.
+Yet for both constructivists and identity essentialists, the mystical experience itself mediates nothing-though for opposing reasons.
+For the constructivist no internal object exists to mediate, or at most an utterly inchoate and contentless emotive-physiological state.
+For the essentialist the mystic has an unmediated experience of ultimacy beyond subject-object, beyond internality-externality.

 Speaking of mediation, the contemporary consensus accepts the mediated nature of ordinary consciousness and experience.
-Before proceeding further in the tasks of tackling critically and constructively mystical experience and mediation, I will introduce my perspective of "radical embodiment," wherein everyday consciousness is radically mediated by the body, indeed rooted in the body, substantively as well as instrumentally.
-Elsewhere, I argue that even our linguistic experience always builds and relies upon our sensorimotor orientation to and action in the world (Nikkel, 2006a).
+Before proceeding further in the tasks of tackling critically and hopefully constructively mystical experience and mediation, I will write more about my perspective of 'radical embodiment,' specifically on how everyday consciousness is radically mediated by the body.
 Human consciousness is embodied consciousness that evolved biologically for the sake of the organism.
 Neuroscientists Antonio Damasio and Gerald Edelman theorize that consciousness arises through brain mappings of one's body in correlation to the environment.
-As suggested earlier, while mappings in the posterior parietal lobes appear to play an especially significant role in spatial orientation, many parts of the brain figure in our sense of self.
-Indeed, for Damasio and Edelman, every perceptual sense involves mappings of our bodies in relation to the environment.
-Both scientists conclude that all mammals have a "basic" or "proto" consciousness that distinguishes self from others and the environment.
+As suggested earlier, while mappings in the posterior parietal lobes appear to play an especially significant role in spatial orientation, many parts of the brain-with mappings always in relation to the body I would add-figure in our sense of self.
+Indeed, for Damasio and Edelman every perceptual sense involves mappings of our bodies in relation to the environment.
+Both scientists conclude that all mammals have a 'basic' or 'proto' consciousness that distinguishes self from others and the environment.
+This is to say, a subject-object distinction-as well as a subject-object correlation though not identity-enters in on the ground floor of biological consciousness.
 Only humans have a higher consciousness that entails the ability through language to objectify and reflect upon our sense of self.
 Damasio in particular focuses on emotions or feelings as integral to the sense of self.
 Emotions are first of all about the body and its state-though usually involving some direct or indirect relationship to the social or natural environment.
-I find especially helpful Damasio's notion of "background body feelings": in addition to stronger feelings of, say, sadness or joy, we do have feelings about the state of various parts of our body, not only on the surface or near surface areas but also with respect to our viscera.
-It is no coincidence for Damasio that "how do you feel?" is a common question of greeting.
+I find especially helpful Damasio's notion of 'background body feelings': In addition to stronger feelings of say sadness or joy, we do have feelings about the state of various parts of our body, not only on the surface or near-surface areas but also with respect to our viscera.
+It is no coincidence for Damasio that 'how do you feel?' is a common question of greeting.
 For persons with an integral sense of bodily consciousness, we immediately become aware of a pain say in our big toe because of this constant monitory awareness.
 These background body feelings, normally peripheral to our focal consciousness, still inescapably color all our ordinary conscious experience.
-The embodied reality, for example, of a mouse or a dolphin means that the color or tone of its experience will differ somewhat from ours.